Non-inertial reference frame

-A non-inertial reference frame is a frame of reference that undergoes acceleration with respect to an inertial frame.
+A non-inertial reference frame (also known as an accelerated reference frame) is a frame of reference that undergoes acceleration with respect to an inertial frame.
 An accelerometer at rest in a non-inertial frame will, in general, detect a non-zero acceleration.
-While the laws of motion are the same in all inertial frames, in non-inertial frames, they vary from frame to frame depending on the acceleration.
+While the laws of motion are the same in all inertial frames, they vary in non-inertial frames, with apparent motion depending on the acceleration.

-In classical mechanics the motion of bodies in non-inertial reference frames is modeled by introducing additional forces (d'Alembert forces) to inertial reference frames in order to account for the inertia effects that are appearing in this situation.
-Because in principle they don't belong to the modeling of an inertial frame in terms of Newton's second law such inertial effects are called fictitious forces.
-They might be called inertial forces or pseudo forces, too.
+In classical mechanics it is often possible to explain the motion of bodies in non-inertial reference frames by introducing additional fictitious forces (also called inertial forces, pseudo-forces, and d'Alembert forces) to Newton's second law.
 Common examples of this include the Coriolis force and the centrifugal force.
 In general, the expression for any fictitious force can be derived from the acceleration of the non-inertial frame.
 As stated by Goodman and Warner, "One might say that F = ma holds in any coordinate system provided the term 'force' is redefined to include the so-called 'reversed effective forces' or 'inertia forces'."

 In the theory of general relativity, the curvature of spacetime causes frames to be locally inertial, but globally non-inertial.
 Due to the non-Euclidean geometry of curved space-time, there are no global inertial reference frames in general relativity.
 More specifically, the fictitious force which appears in general relativity is the force of gravity.

 Avoiding fictitious forces in calculations

 In flat spacetime, the use of non-inertial frames can be avoided if desired.
 Measurements with respect to non-inertial reference frames can always be transformed to an inertial frame, incorporating directly the acceleration of the non-inertial frame as that acceleration as seen from the inertial frame.
-This approach avoids use of fictitious forces (it is based on an inertial frame, where fictitious forces are absent, by definition) but it may be less convenient from an intuitive, observational, and even a calculational viewpoint.
+This approach avoids the use of fictitious forces (it is based on an inertial frame, where fictitious forces are absent, by definition) but it may be less convenient from an intuitive, observational, and even a calculational viewpoint.
 As pointed out by Ryder for the case of rotating frames as used in meteorology: